Donate

 • A directed donation is the personal selection of blood donors for the purpose of any blood transfusion that you may require.

 • RRVBC discourages directed donations.
-For a review of the reasons for this, please click on the directed donation position statement.
+For a review of the reasons for this, please click on the directed donation position statement below.

 Eligibility